cmeeren/Faqt/CONTRIBUTING.md

   resolution problems for F#.
 - The request includes the following:
-  - A motivating use-case, which should be as short as possible while still convincing any current or future maintainer that the assertion is worth keeping.
+  - A motivating use-case, which should be as short as possible while still convincing any current or future maintainer that the assertion is worth keeping (as opposed to removing in an upcoming major release).
   - The desired behavior for all edge cases (null, empty, etc.).
   - Any other related assertions that could be added (for example, if suggesting `BeEven`, it would make sense to include `BeOdd`, too).